Animation Workflows¶

 ollama run chat

-- You can test the model right in the terminal by interrogating it with quesitons that an NPC might generate.
+- You can test the model right in the terminal by interrogating it with questions that an NPC might generate.

-- But also note that Ollama automatically creates an API enpoint for the LLM at http://localhost:11434.
-This is the endpoint Animator will call for content.
+- Note that Ollama automatically creates an API endpoint for the LLM at http://localhost:11434.
+This is the endpoint your n8n workflows will call for content generation.

-- You can run multiple models at the same time, but this may be a performance issue.
-You can also run multiple models on different machines, and point the Animator content settings to the applicable machine.
+You can run multiple models at the same time, but this may be a performance issue.
+You can also run multiple models on different machines, and point the n8n workflow HTTP nodes to the applicable machine.